How to Transfer a Domain Registration to HostM

 If you are perfectly fine with renewing your domain registration at your current domain provider, there is no need to transfer the registration of your domain to HostM in order to host your domain with HostM.

 • A domain registration transfer involves a fee that’s separate to the hosting subscription fee.
-The exact transfer fee depends on the domain extension and is listed on our domain transfer page (see the steps below).
+The exact transfer fee depends on the domain extension and is normally the same as our registration/renewal fee for that extension.

 • Normally, the registration transfer fee includes a 1-year extension to the domain name’s existing expiry date.